 Pets are permitted

-Alert: The following trails will be closed May 29-31 for Becoming an Outdoor Family Program: Cold Water Brook Trail, Telephone Line Multi-Use Trail, Peacham Bog Trail.
+NOTE: The following trails are closed June 3 - 5 for Becoming an Outdoor Family Weekend: Cold Water Brook, Telephone Line and Peacham Bog -- all trails will reopen on Monday, June 6.

 New Discovery State Park Interactive Campground Map & Guide (pdf)